Take it from me, that is the only thing that’s going to happen!

 Now, let’s end this by answering a few questions:

-Q1.
-Does science validate the self-fulfilling prophecy?
+Does science prove the validity of self-fulfilling prophecy?

-A2.
 We can’t.
 Truthfully, we can’t see what the future holds unless we invent time travel.
 It may be the AI-powered androids may do so in future.
 But not us.

 [Do you easily get upset by what people say?
 Take a peek at the 4 real-world tips to stop taking things personally.]